mslilyb/isoforks2/README.md

 ## Data ##

 Data collection is described in `datacore2024/project_splicing`.
+The 665 genes of the APC set are in the `apc` directory.

 ## Models ##